fredhutchio/git_github_intro/class3.md

 		git branch recipe

-If we used `git branch` again, we'd see that we are still working on our main branch, but our new branch is now listed as another option.
+If we used `git branch` again, we'd see that we are still working on our default branch, but our new branch is now listed as another option.

 We can checkout the new branch: